OpenEvalProject/evals/manuscripts/elife-79139/v3/manuscript.md

 ### Affiliations

-1. https://ror.org/00453a208 Advanced Science Research Center, The City University of New York New York United States
+1. Advanced Science Research Center, The City University of New York New York United States ([ROR:00453a208](https://ror.org/00453a208))
-2. https://ror.org/00hj8s172 Center for Theoretical Neuroscience, Zuckerman Institute, Columbia University New York United States
+2. Center for Theoretical Neuroscience, Zuckerman Institute, Columbia University New York United States ([ROR:00hj8s172](https://ror.org/00hj8s172))
-3. https://ror.org/04rt94r53 Department of Neuroscience and Behavior, Barnard College New York United States
+3. Department of Neuroscience and Behavior, Barnard College New York United States ([ROR:04rt94r53](https://ror.org/04rt94r53))
-4. https://ror.org/00hj8s172 Department of Electrical Engineering, Columbia University New York United States
+4. Department of Electrical Engineering, Columbia University New York United States ([ROR:00hj8s172](https://ror.org/00hj8s172))

 † Corresponding author

 ## Abstract

 The circadian clock orchestrates daily changes in physiology and behavior to ensure internal temporal order and optimal timing across the day.
 In animals, a central brain clock coordinates circadian rhythms throughout the body and is characterized by a remarkable robustness that depends on synaptic connections between constituent neurons.
-The clock neuron network of Drosophila , which shares network motifs with clock networks in the mammalian brain yet is built of many fewer neurons, offers a powerful model for understanding the network properties of circadian timekeeping.
+The clock neuron network of Drosophila, which shares network motifs with clock networks in the mammalian brain yet is built of many fewer neurons, offers a powerful model for understanding the network properties of circadian timekeeping.
 Here, we report an assessment of synaptic connectivity within a clock network, focusing on the critical lateral neuron (LN) clock neuron classes within the Janelia hemibrain dataset.
 Our results reveal that previously identified anatomical and functional subclasses of LNs represent distinct connectomic types.
 Moreover, we identify a small number of non-clock cell subtypes representing highly synaptically coupled nodes within the clock neuron network.
 This suggests that neurons lacking molecular timekeeping likely play integral roles within the circadian timekeeping network.
 To our knowledge, this represents the first comprehensive connectomic analysis of a circadian neuronal network.

 ## Introduction